Scholarship Foundation Applications - Important Deadlines for Class of 2024 Applicants

 How does Scholarship Foundation calculate UNMET need?

 We use a method similar to that used by many colleges and universities.
 We subtract your Available Financial Resources from your school's Cost of Attendance (COA).
-The resources available to you, which we subtract from your COA, include: your EFC and the grants and scholarships you will be receiving from the government, your school, and any other sources.
-Click for a detailed explanation of our method.
+The resources available to you, which we subtract from your COA, include: your Student Aid Index (SAI) calcuated by the FAFSA and the grants and scholarships you will be receiving from the government, your school, and any other sources.

 I am having trouble printing my SAR?
 Do I have to submit by your deadline?